 Criteria For Emigration To Canada

-We provide advice on all aspects of emigration to Canada.
-We are regulated by the Canadian authorities and were recently selected as a partner of the UK Foreign & Commonwealth Office to assist in their "Know Before You Go" campaign.
+We provide advice on all aspects of emigration to Canada, and in 2015 we were selected as partners of the UK Foreign & Commonwealth Office's "Know Before You Go" campaign.

 We provide people qualified emigration advice they can rely upon.
 If you are serious about emigrating to Canada we can help you make it happen.